envicutor/drafts/flow.rst

   - Fetch the corresponding Submission object
   - Keep updating the lease of the Submission object every n milliseconds with now's timestamp to signal that you are healthy

+    - If the submissions's status is "ran", stop updating the lease

   - Check which dependencies requisites are not cached
   - If there are requisites that are not cached